 I went down a rabbit hole this morning.
-I was perusing the website at Bone-In-Food and arrived upon their listing for cornmeal, which is listed at Corn Grits (Polenta).
-To my knowledge, only one of those is the appropriate description of what is being offered for sale.
+I was perusing the website at Bone-In-Food and arrived upon their cornmeal listing at Corn Grits (Polenta).
+To my knowledge, only one is the appropriate description of what is being offered for sale.

 Pulemntum was the staple cuisine of Roman soldiers, whose field ration consisted of two pounds of grain.
 The soldiers would toast the grain on a hot stone oven fire, crush it, and store it in their haversacks.
-When they stopped and constructed a bivouac, the soldiers would grind the grain to a gruel-like consistency, and boil it to form porridge.
-The soldiers would consume it in this form, or allow it to harden into a semi-leavened cake.
+When they stopped and constructed a bivouac, the soldiers would grind the grain to a gruel-like consistency and boil it to form a porridge.
+The soldiers would consume it in this form or allow it to harden into a semi-leavened cake.

-The word "grits" may be derived from "grist" which is the name indigenous people in Virginia gave to a ground corn dish they ate and shared with British colonists.
-In the American South, stone-ground cornmeal, or grits are a cornerstone of their cuisine.
-Creamy buttery grits are one of my favourite breakfast items but I also like it served with a bit of savoury crawfish on top.
+The word "grits" may be derived from "grist", which is the name indigenous people in Virginia gave to a ground corn dish they ate and shared with British colonists.
+In the American South, stone-ground cornmeal or grits are a cornerstone of their cuisine.
+Creamy, buttery grits are one of my favourite breakfast items, but I also like them served with a bit of savoury crawfish on top.
 But even before the European explorers came West, the native peoples of North America were eating a dish of mashed corn, as corn was a prevalent crop.

-Polenta can be prepared similarly and can look like grits, which is where the confusion may lie.
+Polenta can be prepared similarly and look like grits, where the confusion may lie.
 But grits are made from a less sweet, starchy variety of corn.
 The grind is also different.

-I grew up eating another dish made from corn that is older than grits and polenta; the Eastern Caribbean dish called coo-coo.
+I grew up eating another dish made with corn meal that may be older than grits and polenta; the Eastern Caribbean dish called cou-cou.

-The geographical origin of okra is disputed but various experts suggesting a South Asian, Ethiopian and West African origin.
-Because these primary components are inexpensive, the dish became standard for many residents of the West Indies' early colonial history.
-Coo-coo derived from the islands' African ancestry and was a regular meal for slaves who were brought over from Africa to Barbados.
+The geographical origin of okra is disputed, but various experts suggest a South Asian, Ethiopian and West African heritage.
+Because these primary components are inexpensive, the dish became standard for many residents of the British West Indies' early colonial history. cou-cou derived from the islands' African ancestry and was a regular meal by enslaved Africans in Barbados.

-By stirring, the fungi dish takes on a firm texture, and the fungi stick makes it easier to mix in a large pot.
+The fungi dish takes on a firm texture by stirring, and the fungi stick makes it easier to mix in a large pot.